bot13956/binomial_normal_poisson_distributions_using_R/README.md

 # binomial_normal_poisson_distributions_using_R

-This code plots the binomial, normal and poisson probability distribution functions.
+This code plots the binomial, normal, and poisson probability distribution functions.

 prob_distributions.R: The R code that generates the plots.